 - A return ticket flight;

-- An invitation letter or hotel invoice for the whole duration of your trip.
+- An invitation letter or hotel invoice for the whole duration of your trip (or half of the duration, it depends on the country where you are applying)).

 The Karakorum Highway: a difficult place to reach without a guid!